 These terms, the important ones, come from NIOSH.
 This is the National Institute for Occupational Safety and Health, their department (the National Personal Protective Technology Laboratory) recommends gas masks for workplace use.
 Their fact sheet on respirators is worth a look, as is their certified equipment list.

 CBRN is the top specification.
 This is NIOSH’s Chemical, Biological, Radiological and Nuclear standard.
 Look for it in conjunction with NIOSH and you’ve found a mask that, given the proper filter, can withstand these threats.
 A simple search for a CBRN gas mask will lead to a lot of results and in-depth information.
 Sometimes people also refer to these masks as NBC masks.

 It’s important to note that the term “gas mask” is applied to all kinds of masks that won’t help you one bit in an emergency, including surgical masks, paintball masks, and so much more.
 Be cautious of scams, whether innocent or intentional.
 Plenty of people use fake gas masks for costumes.

-Fit and Wear Issues to be Aware of
+Fit and Wear Issues to Be Aware Of

 - If a mask doesn’t fit properly, or if you’re not sure how to put it on, it won’t protect you.